StephaneAkira/odin-recipes/recipes.md

 # russian-salad description

-This Russian salad recipe is what my mom and grandmother make every time there's a family gathering or a special occasion.
 Leave out the ham to make this a vegetarian dish.
-The potatoes, carrots, and eggs do not have to be completely chilled after boiling.
+The potatoes, carrots, and eggs do not have to be completely chilled after boiling.This Russian salad recipe is what my mom and grandmother make every time there's a family gathering or a special occasion.

 # russian-salad ingredients